 David Shields, in Reality Hunger: A Manifesto (2010) attributes the triumph of the memoir -- including fabricated memoirs -- over the novel (or play, or short story, or essay) as the dominant literary form of our time to our need for reality -- a need that is not satisfied by fiction.
 Novels and short stories may be based on the author's experience, but that connection has to be disguised in fiction.
 The memoir removes the disguise.
 As for false memoirs, Shields argues that the distinction between fiction and nonfiction is a false dualism: "Anything processed by memory is fiction".

-based on the author's experience, but we don't expect fiction to
+Fiction can be based on the author's experience, but we don't

-of fidelity to some historical record.
-However, we do expect
+in the sense of fidelity to some historical record.
+However, we do

-view they might take, will be faithful to the historical record.
-The same goes for
+point of view they might take, will be faithful to the

-situation is different with memoir, because it's obvious that
+The situation is different with memoir, because it's

-someone can remember the past in a manner that departs
+obvious that someone can remember the past in a manner that

 memoir is relate one's memories, and we don't expect what's